 with x16rv2 added by penfold.
 Be aware that it does not get anywhere near the same performance as the closed source ones shown below.

 Most people use either t-rex or z-enemy.
-Tests done by the MinerMore sysop in mid November showed t-rex was the fastest x16r miner available.
+Tests done by the MinerMore sysop in mid November 2018 showed t-rex was the fastest miner available by a slim margin.
 Later versions since then have been published and we plan to continue to do periodic tests.
 For now, we recommend you use the latest t-rex miner but they are so close in speed it doesn' matter a great deal.

 download t-rex here